VITA

 about Karl Oppermann

-In 2015, Michael Freitag wrote the preface for the catalog ‘Pinturas’ for Oppermann’s 85th birthday.
+In 2015, Michael Freitag wrote the preface to the catalog “Pinturas” for the 85th birthday.

 SELECTION